Do People With Alzheimer’s Know They Have It?

 Advertisement

-Anosognosia causes someone to not be aware of their health condition.
+Anosognosia causes someone not to be aware of their health condition.
 It’s common in some cognitive conditions, including Alzheimer’s.

 Each person is unique, so the symptoms of anosognosia might vary.
 Symptoms may also change over time and might even change during a day.

-For example, a person might sometimes understand what’s going on and other times believe that they’re absolutely fine.
+For example, a person might sometimes understand what’s going on and other times believe that they’re fine.

 When someone is in denial, they’re aware of a fact, but refuse to accept it.